Why should you buy your next organic mattress from us?

 Spot clean any stains on your organic mattress bed with vinegar and water.
 Do not wash the mattress case; it may shrink or become damaged.
-Should your organic mattress bed become wet, remove outer and inner covers from latex foam and hang them outside in the sun to dry and freshen.
+Should your organic mattress bed become wet, remove the outer cover from the latex foam and hang it outside in the sun to dry and freshen.
 Allow interior foam to be exposed to air but not sunlight.
 It will take a few days for foam in your natural mattress to dry.

 Warranty & Return Policies:

-Our organic mattress will last 20–25 years, and we guarantee them to maintain their firmness and not form any body depressions for 15 years (this is a non-prorated warranty).
+Our organic mattress will last 20–25 years, and we guarantee them to maintain their firmness and not form any body depressions in excess of one inch for 15 years (this is a non-prorated warranty).
 Read details...